react-epfl/graasp-developers/source/index.html.md

 ```
 The request's body should contain a JSON object with a `data` property defined (see the example).
 Any other properties will be discarded.

-The resulting updated `app-instance-resource` JSON object will be returned after a successful update request.
+The resulting updated `AppInstanceResource` JSON object will be returned after a successful update request.

 ## Delete

-To delete an `app-instance-resource`, one can send a `DELETE` request to `/app-instance-resources/<id>`, passing in the path the ID of the `app-instance-resource`to be delete.
+To delete an `AppInstanceResource`, one can send a `DELETE` request to `/app-instance-resources/<id>`, passing in the path the ID of the `AppInstanceResource` to be deleted.

-The deleted `app-instance-resource` JSON object will be returned after a successful delete request.
+The deleted `AppInstanceResource` JSON object will be returned after a successful delete request.

 <aside class="warning">
   This request is final.
 You will not be able to recover the <code>app-instance-resource</code> after it has been deleted.